- Travel and Places»

 Learn about French Creole culture, how the plantation was impacted during Americanization, and a lineage of women who were left to successfully run the plantation on their own.

-- Tour: Guided tours are given through the plantation and historical grounds.
+- Guided tours are given through the plantation and historical grounds.

-- Learn: Slavery, complex family dynamics, and how the plantation was built.
+- Learn about slavery, complex family dynamics, and how the plantation was built.

-- Explore: The plantation with its Live Oaks, gardens, and outbuildings.
+- Explore the plantation with its Live Oak trees, gardens, and outbuildings.

 Address: Laura Plantation